REAIABook/REAIABook/readme.md

 Chapter 6
 ---------

 Chapter 6 discusses data management.
 In the code below we move the raw, downloaded tabular data into a database format, adding unique identifiers in the process.
-For the geo-spatial data we convert the shapefiles to an R data objects and re-project the coordinates to match a standard coordinate reference system format.
+For the geo-spatial data we convert the shapefiles to R data objects and re-project the coordinates to match a standard coordinate reference system (CRS) format.

 We begin the process by loading a number of packages or libraries that will be needed to complete this process.
 These packages were installed on your machine with the code from Chapter 3 above.
 These packages are developed by third-party users to augment the R language and represent one of the great benefits of using R.